 And of course you’ll get a better view if it isn’t too cloudy.

 And then after Trøllkonufinger, drive down to Gásadalur, a small village that’s home to the Faroe Islands’ most famous waterfall.
+Like, if you think of the Faroe Islands, you are probably picturing this waterfall.

 The drive there takes you on one of the Faroes’ most scenic roads :

 To get to the viewpoint of the waterfall at Gásadalur, turn left at a dirt road before the village (don’t cross the river).
+You’ll see a space where you can park, and then simply walk down the gravel road towards the water.
+Don’t worry, it’s really easy to find.

 And you can watch my vlog about visiting Sørvágsvatn, Gásadalur, and Trøllkonufingur here: